 Dulce de leche is a sweet, addictive caramel-like sauce popular in Latin America.
 It is amazing on toast, as a sweetener, or as a frosting for cakes.
 You can make it three different ways: on the stovetop with whole milk, using a slow cooker with sweetened condensed milk, and in an Instant Pot with sweetened condensed milk.
 I share the pros and cons of each dulce de leche recipe (hint: you really can’t go wrong!).

 What Is Dulce de Leche?

 Cooked just a little, it is a thin syrup that can be used to pour over ice cream or anywhere else you would use caramel.
-If you cook it down more, dulce de leche turns into a thick, rich milk preserve that can be spread like jam.
+If you cook it down more, it turns into a thick, rich milk preserve that can be spread like jam.

 How Is Dulce de Leche Different From Caramel?

 Everyone, myself included, is tempted to call dulce de leche “caramel.”
-However, dulce de leche is really quite different from caramel.
+However, it is really quite different from caramel.

 Dulce de leche, on the other hand, absolutely has to be made with a combination of milk and sugar.

-Some of the the unique flavors of dulce de leche come from the caramelization of the sugars, but some come from more complicated Maillard reactions between the proteins of the milk and the added sugar.
+- Some of its unique flavors of come from the caramelization of the sugars, but some come from more complicated Maillard reactions between the proteins of the milk and the added sugar.

 On the whole, dulce de leche will have a softer, smoother flavor than caramel.